Weathered Whiskey Barrel Wood

 Weathering the wood is done via an old process, whereby the wood is dipped in water mixed with ferrous sulfate, the same stuff often used as a mineral supplement.
 You can read more about that process here.
 The mixture reacts to the tannins in the wood, turning them silver, gray, or dark gray, creating a permanent color change in the wood that is unique to each piece.

 Sometimes the simplest design is the best.
-By pairing the weathered whiskey barrel with the natural whiskey barrel wood inlay you get a contrast that is subtle, yet exactly right.
+By pairing the weathered whiskey barrel wood with the natural whiskey barrel edge you get a contrast that is subtle, yet exactly right.

 Is there any difference in the whiskey barrel woods color?